danfuzz/blur/README.md

 "Blur" doesn't stand for anything, and it's certainly not a reference to the tool's blazing fast speed.
-It's just a description of how the stream of tears affects its author's vision whenever he contemplates having to use Make... or do build system work in general.
+It's just a description of how the stream of tears affects its author's vision whenever he contemplates having to use Make&hellip; or do build system work in general.

 Documentation